-This medicinal product should not be administered to adolescents less than 40 kg bodyweight or children under 12 years of age due to lack of possibility of correct dosing.
+This medicinal product should not be administered to adolescents less than 40 kg bodyweight or children under 12 years of age.

-Other medicines and Mybufen Max
+Other medicines and Mybufen

 Tell your doctor or pharmacist if you are taking or have recently taken any other medicines.